kevinwatson/rails-microservices-book/100-chapter-09.md

 ### Create a Rails App without a Database

 Now it's time to create our second Rails app.
 We'll call this one `active-remote`.
 It will have a model, but the model classes will inherit from `ActiveRemote::Base` instead of the default `ApplicationRecord` (which inherits from `ActiveRecord::Base`).
-In other words, these models will interact with the `active-remote`'s models by sending messages via the Nats server.
+In other words, these models will interact with the `active-remote`'s models by sending messages via the NATS server.

 Let's generate the `active-remote` app.
 We won't need the Active Record persistence layer, so we'll use the `--skip-active-record` flag.
 We'll need the `active_remote` and `protobuf-nats` gems, but not the `protobuf-activerecord` gem that we included in the `active-record` app.
 We'll use Rails scaffolding to generate a model, controller and views to view and manage our Employee entity that will be shared between the two apps.